veteransaffairscanada/vac-benefits-directory/README.md

 | `BROWSERSTACK_USERNAME`      | run tests on Windows via BrowserStack                   | locally                         |
 | `BROWSERSTACK_ACCESS_KEY`    | run tests on Windows via BrowserStack                   | locally                         |

+Note that CDS docker images are public, so you should not put any sensitive (ie write) keys in the docker image.

 ### Adding a new environment locally (OS X)

 1. In the terminal, run: `nano ~/.bash_profile` (or `nano ~/.zshrc` if you're using the zsh shell)